Kirtland's snake: Diet

-Kirtland's snake feeds on primarily earthworms, slugs, minnows, salamanders, frogs and toads.
+Kirtland's snake preys primarily on earthworms, slugs, minnows, salamanders, frogs, and toads.
+It has also been found to prey on juvenile crayfish, earthworms, slugs, small minnows, and leeches.

 Defensive behavior

 When alarmed C. kirtlandii flattens its entire body to a remarkable thinness, and becomes rigid.
 Kirtland's snake will also coil up into a disc the size of about a quarter in an attempt to hide from potential threats.
 If this does not succeed, it will then flee instead of fight.

 No person on record has ever been bitten by a Kirtland's snake.
 This species prefers intimidation, hiding, and fleeing rather than any form of fighting.

 Reproduction

 Kirtland's snake is ovoviviparous.
 Females give birth in August and September.
 Brood size varies from 4 to 22.
 Each newborn is 13–17 cm (5–6¾ in.) in total length and averages 1.4 gm in weight.